benevolent-games/sparrow/readme.md

 ## 🔌 Get the Cable!
 - The `cable` is what you want. *The cable is what you need.*
+- Each sparrow connection comes with a `cable`.
+- You can make your own custom cable, there's a section later in the readme about custom cables.

+### The default cable — dual data channels
 - The default cable that sparrow gives you has two [RTC Data Channels](https://developer.mozilla.org/en-US/docs/Web/API/RTCDataChannel).
 - Each data channel has a `channel.send(data)` method, so you can send data.
 - Each data channel has a `channel.onmessage = event => {}` function, so you can receive messages.